Skip to main content

 deposit_amount_minorintegerdeposit_amount in minor units (cents).

-wallet_balancefloat | nullTotal USD wallet balance after this deposit.
-Present on settled events fired from on-chain confirmation; null when fired from bridge completion.
+wallet_balancefloat | nullTotal wallet balance after this credit.
+Present on settled events.

 wallet_balance_minorinteger | nullwallet_balance in minor units (cents).